-- All MMCM and MDivCM students must take the written Comprehensive Examination.
-The Examination focuses on the student's knowledge of the field of church music ministry.
-Questions on the Examination deal with current issues affecting ministry and/ or knowledge of philosophical/foundational concepts of music in the church. - All deficiencies and proficiencies must be completed before students take the Comprehensive Examination.

-- Students must register for MUSS6001 Comprehensive Examination at the beginning of the semester in which they will take the Examination. - A committee of three music faculty members will evaluate each Examination to determine a grade of pass, fail, or pass with distinction. - If a student fails the Examination, his or her committee will meet to discuss the nature of the failure and to recommend one of three courses of action:

-a. an oral examination to be taken within two weeks of notification of failure;

-b. a written examination in a later semester; or

-c. additional course work and a written examination in a later semester.
+- All MMCM and MDivCM students must take the written Comprehensive Examination during their last semester of study.
+The Examination focuses on the MMCM/MDivCM Program Outcomes. - In addition to the Comprehensive Examination, the student must address a program outcome with a final project paper.
+The paper will be related to Theology of Worship or Church Music Leadership.
+The area that is substantiated through a paper may not be addressed in the Comprehensive Examination.
+This paper project fulfills the NASM requirement for a summative project. - Students must register for MUSS6001 Comprehensive Examination at the beginning of the semester in which they will take the Examination. - A committee of at least two music faculty members will evaluate each Examination to determine a grade of pass, fail, or pass with distinction. - If a student fails the Examination, his or her committee will meet to discuss the nature of the failure and to recommend one of three courses of action: - a. an oral examination to be taken within two weeks of notification of failure; - b. a written examination in a later semester; or - additional course work and a written examination in a later semester.
 The Comprehensive Examination may be retaken only one time.